 What Are We Entitled To?

-By law, any 3 to 5 year old with documented disabilities is entitled to free preschool special education and needed related services, like speech therapy.
+By law, any 3- to 5-year old with documented disabilities is entitled to free preschool special education and needed related services, like speech therapy.
 To determine eligibility, your preschooler must be evaluated by your school district.
-The free testing will verify whether your child has a "handicapping condition," which can include vision or hearing impairments, developmental disorders such as Down syndrome, or milder speech or motor delays.
+The free testing will verify whether your child has a "handicapping condition," which can include vision or hearing impairments, developmental disorders such as Down syndrome, milder speech or motor delays.

 Where Should I Start?

-1. Check with disability organizations to learn about special-education resources in your area.
+1. Check with disability organizations.
+They will help you learn about special-education resources in your area.
 If your child received early intervention services as an infant or toddler, ask your services coordinator to recommend preschool programs.

-2. Contact your school district's Department of Special Education, and arrange to have your preschooler evaluated.
+2. Contact your school district's Department of Special Education.
+Arrange to have your preschooler evaluated.
 A team of experts — usually including a psychologist, social worker, and teacher — will conduct developmental testing and gather medical history and observations from you and professionals who've worked with your child.

-3. Consult on your child's Individualized Education Plan (IEP), which lists the services she requires, along with short- and long-term goals.
+3. Consult on your child's Individualized Education Plan (IEP).
+It lists the services she requires, along with short- and long-term goals.
 The committee on preschool education will write the plan, with your input.
 Your child has the right to be educated in the "least restrictive" environment, meaning that, if possible, she should have opportunities to interact with children who are not disabled.